Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > **Topic for discussion:** Do you think there is a good case for using independent substitution models on the different partitions in the `.nex` file?
 Do you think this is sufficient for taking all site-to-site rate variation into account?
 >
-> How would you account for rate variation between sites in each partition?
+> How would you account for rate variation between sites _within_ each partition?
 >